Bognor Regis: History

-Bognor Regis was originally named just "Bognor", being a fishing (and smuggling) village until the 18th century, when it was converted into a resort by Sir Richard Hotham who renamed the settlement Hothamton, although this did not catch on.
+Bognor Regis was originally named just "Bognor", being a fishing (and smuggling) village, with a port or haven on the Aldingbourne Rife, until the 18th century when it was converted into a resort by Sir Richard Hotham who renamed the settlement Hothamton, although this did not catch on.
 It has been postulated that Hotham and his new resort are portrayed in Jane Austen's unfinished novel Sanditon.

-Bognor was originally part of the ancient parish of Pagham in the county of Sussex, with a port or haven on the Aldingbourne Rife.
-From around 1465 it was included in the parish of Bersted before attaining ecclesiastical parish status separate from South Bersted in 1873.
-Until 1894 it formed part of the Hundred of Aldwick, an ancient division of Chichester Rape.
-From 1894 to 1974 it was part of Bognor Regis Urban District.

 On the beach between Bognor Regis and Aldwick lies the wreck of a floating pontoon (caisson) which was once part of the Mulberry floating harbours used by the Allies to invade the French coast on D-Day 6 June 1944.
-It was a part of the Mulberry harbour which broke free in a storm on 4 June, the day before it was due to go over the channel to Arromanches.
-This particular section of Mulberry was abandoned and did not make it across the Channel.
-It was washed up on the beach shortly after D-Day.
+It broke free in a storm on 4 June, the day before it was due to go over the English Channel to Arromanches, and was abandoned.
+It washed up on the beach shortly after D-Day.

 There is a memorial to the brave men who were involved in the Mulberry Harbour project.
 The memorial was placed there in June 1999, and states: "To mark the 55th Anniversary of D-Day in 1944.
 This plaque is erected as a memorial to mark the historical association that Pagham Beach had with the Mulberry Harbour Project in support of the liberation of Europe."
 The plaque continues 'some 50 had been assembled between Pagham beach and Selsey.
 To hide them from enemy view they were sunk to await refloating when the invasion got under way'.
 Finally, the plaque records "The Mulberry Harbour project was without doubt, a great feat of British and allied engineering skills, many still remain at Arromanches in Normandy."

-The historic meeting of the crews (and associated handshake) of the Apollo-Soyuz Test Project on 17 July 1975 was intended to have taken place over Bognor Regis, but a flight delay caused it to occur over Metz in France instead.
+The historic meeting of the crews (and associated handshake) of the Apollo–Soyuz Test Project on 17 July 1975 was intended to have taken place over Bognor Regis, but a flight delay caused it to occur over Metz in France instead.

 Bognor Regis town centre was damaged in 1994 by an IRA device left in a bicycle outside Woolworth's.
 Fifteen shops were damaged but no injuries occurred.